dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 4 Lurie.md

 H^*(BG) = \QQ_\ell[x_2, x_4, \cdots x_{2n}], \quad \deg x_i = i
 $$

-which can be written in terms of the Chern classes
+which can be identified with the Chern classes of the universal vector bundle of degree $n$, so we have